cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Representative research and use-cases for classical methods include:

 - **Logistic regression and decision trees as baseline models:** Many banks have deployed logistic regression for real-time credit card fraud scoring due to its interpretability.
-- **Ensemble methods in academic studies:** Research has focused on evaluating logistic vs. decision tree vs. random forest on a credit card dataset (often finding tree ensembles outperform linear models in recall).[^17]
+- **Ensemble methods in academic studies:** Research has focused on evaluating logistic vs. decision tree vs. random forest on a credit card dataset (often finding tree ensembles outperform linear models in Recall).[^17]
 - **Kaggle competitions:** XGBoost was heavily used in the Kaggle IEEE-CIS 2019 competition leveraging high accuracy on tabular features.
-- **Hybrid systems:** Many production systems combine manual business rules for known high-risk patterns with an ML model for subtler patterns, using the rules for immediate high-precision flags and the ML model for broad coverage.
+- **Hybrid systems:** Many production systems combine manual business rules for known high-risk patterns with an ML model for subtler patterns, using the rules for immediate high-Precision flags and the ML model for broad coverage.

 # Deep Learning Models